 Facebook was the most popular app used, with 68% of people selecting it as one of their top four apps; Twitter/X was the second most popular with 64%, then WhatsApp with 59%, Instagram with 45%, Youtube with 43% and Linkedin with 37%.
-Between 5% and 15% of
+Between 5% and 15% of journalists used Reddit, Signal, Telegram or TikTok most often, and less than 5% used Discord, Snapchat, Threads, Twitch or WeChat.

-8 The responses may also reflect social norms: given their overall assessment of technology, journalists in the Global North may under-report their use of technology, while those in the Global South may over-report it.
+&lt;sup>8 The responses may also reflect social norms: given their overall assessment of technology, journalists in the Global North may under-report their use of technology, while those in the Global South may over-report it.
 It's also possible that journalists in the Global South have more expansive definitions of "technology."
 Furthermore, there is known variability in survey responses across countries regarding social desirability and acquiescence.